lfenzo/Impostor.jl/docs/src/developer_guide/quick_tour.md

     interaction with the archive are memoized** to prevent reading the same information more than once per session.
 This functionality is aided by the functions present in the [Utility Function](../utilities/utility_functions.md) page.

+Once loaded, the data is manipulated according to the needs of the particular generator-function and always returned though the [`Impostor.coerse_string_type`](@ref) function which output formatting consistency.

 ## Adding New Data